Originally published January 31st, 2023

 For new sellers, Freightos is a great option because it takes a lot of the industry knowledge required of the seller out of the equation and handles all the messy aspects of freight forwarding for you.

-To use the site, all you do is enter the parameters of your shipment, things like what the volume and weight of your products are if you want to book a full container or a partial container, and if you want the product shipped directly to your warehouse, your port, or your Amazon FBA warehouse.
+To use the site, all you do is enter the parameters of your shipment—things like the volume and weight of your products, whether you want to book a full container load (FCL) or a less than container load (LCL), and whether you want the products shipped directly to your warehouse, your port, or your Amazon FBA fulfillment center.

 It will then take those parameters, do some calculations, and offer an estimation of how much everything will cost from different freight forwarders.